 A power of attorney for finances appoints someone to handle your financial affairs.
 When a power of attorney is “durable” it means it continues to work even if you become incapacitated.
 You can also make a limited power of attorney (not durable), for specific times or tasks.
 In all powers of attorney, you can describe the powers you want your “attorney-in-fact” (sometimes called an “agent”) to have and for what period of time.

 Health Care and End-of-Life Decisions

+As part of your estate plan you can also make health care directives.
 These documents set out instructions for your health care if you become unable to make decisions for yourself:

-Additional Planning Considerations
+Additional Planning Options

 - Life insurance can provide a valuable financial cushion if your children, spouse, or other dependents need support in the long term.
-If you have other sources of benefits like a pension, group life insurance or large IRA, insurance may be an unneeded expense.
+If you have other sources of benefits like a pension, group life insurance or large IRA, additional insurance may be an unneeded expense.

-Consult a Washington Estate Planning Attorney
+Get Help From a Washington Estate Planning Attorney

 With good do-it-yourself products, you may be able to do some estate planning yourself.
 But for questions, complicated issues, or just to get the peace of mind that comes from working with a professional, get help from a local Washington estate planning attorney.

 - Can my spouse and I make a shared living trust?